aws-samples/ab-testing-at-edge/README.md

 **Solution:**

-Use CloudFront Function(CF2) to dynamically change the origin.
+Use CloudFront Function to dynamically change the origin.

 **Architecture:**